Beginnings of the Society

 Our public lectures, meetings, and membership are open to persons with an active interest in ornithology, natural science, and conservation.
 The Society’s programs and field trips offer opportunities for learning and enjoyment.

-Regular meetings are held on the second Tuesday from September through May at 7:30 pm and feature illustrated talks on natural history topics (see the program schedule for exceptions).
+Regular meetings feature illustrated two talks on natural history topics (see the program schedule for exceptions).
 During the summer, the Society holds informal meetings on the third Tuesday of June, July, and August at times to be announced.
-Early programs, lasting an hour and at which no Society business is transacted, are held at 6 pm on the same days as the regular meetings.
 All regular meetings (other than the Annual Dinner and Meeting, in March) are held at the American Museum of Natural History, located at Central Park West and 79th Street, unless otherwise announced, and are open to the public free of charge.

 Funds and Awards